final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

 Let me tell you about something I’ve never done at Medici University, never done at Runaway University, but do every day at Long Beach State University:

-[SLIDE] The tall guy is Ian Rothman.
+[SLIDE] The tall guy in the middle is Ian Rothman.
 He’s the grandson of one of my mom’s closest, lifelong friends.
+He’s a recent graduate of UC Riverside.
 Ian teaches Middle School in Los Angeles.
 Ian and some other young teachers are focused on Project-based learning and students setting their own goals.

-I’m not sure how many current college students are prepared to take control of their own education, but with young teachers like Ian, and the support I hope they get from school districts, by the time Cousin Ellie starts college in 2027, she and her cohort will not only be prepared to be self-directed, they will demand it.
+With young teachers like Ian, and the support I hope they get from school districts, by the time his 7th grade students get to Long Beach State in 2022, or by the time Cousin Ellie gets here in 2027, they will not only be prepared to take a big role in defining their own curriculum, they will demand it.

 [SLIDE] Hamilton!
 What does a smash Broadway musical have to do with the university catalog?
 A lot it turns out.
 The first major political dispute in American history was between Thomas Jefferson and Alexander Hamilton.
 Jefferson believed in “strict construction,” that the government could only do precisely what was spelled out in the Constitution.
 Hamilton was a “broad constructionist” who believed that The Constitution was a living, flexible document that could and should respond to the times.
 It turns out that interpreting our Long Beach State University Catalog is a bit like interpreting the United States Constitution.
 And, like Alexander Hamilton, your Departmental Adviser might be a broad constructionist.